alassek/activerecord-pg_enum/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
+Yo uwill need a database user specified by the DB_USER (defaults to `pg_enum`) environment variable with CREATEDB permissions.

-Then, run `appraisal rake spec` to run the tests.
+Run `appraisal rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 Test a specific version with `appraisal 6.0 rake spec`.
 This is usually necessary because different versions have different Ruby version support.